mirsaeedi/KaftarCQRS/README.md

 }
 ```

 As you can see, we do not need to `Save` the results inside the `Handle` method.
 The idea here is that the developer should not be concerned about anything except doing the business logic and forgetting about the database.
+'DataContext' is a wrapper over `EntityFramework` which has all methods except 'SaveChanges' and 'SaveChangesAsync'.
+We believe removing these `Save` methods helps developers to think more in terms of domain.
+'SaveChanges' will be called automatically afterwards by Kaftar.

 Next, we define an action method for handling this command.